MicahSM/KruizControlTriggers/readme.txt

 ==sfx==

   plays sfx when users pay channel points.
-I have a seperate folder for first fanfares, and I also include a limited "Budget" option that comes up every 15 minutes.
+I have a seperate folder for first fanfares, and I also include a limited "Budget" option that comes up every hour.
+Additionally, this is a seperate Kruiz Control thread if I want to play SFX from other modules.

 ==speedrun==